slaclab/lume-ace3p/README.md

 #{my_variable_2 = 123}
 #{my_variable_3 = 0.5}
 ```
-This would be parsed with LUME-ACE3P which would overwrite the numeric quantities following the "=" signs in those lines. **Special care must be taken to ensure the variable names used in the Cubit journal file exactly match those used in the LUME-ACE3P python script workflow inputs!**
+This would be parsed with LUME-ACE3P which would overwrite the numeric quantities following the "=" signs in those lines. **Special care must be taken to ensure the variable names used in the Cubit journal file exactly match those used in the LUME-ACE3P python script input dictionary!**

 Since ACE3P can use acdtool to convert Genesis (.gen) formatted meshes into NetCDF (.ncdf), the "export" command in the Cubit journal should use the Genesis option.
 For example, a Cubit journal might contain the export command:
 ```